aurielfournier/aurielfournier.github.io/research.md

 In addition, we need a diverse workforce studying and managing that environment (and I mean more then just gender diversity).
 I work towards raising the field of ecology's awareness of the detrimental impact of things like unpaid internships (Fournier and Bond 2015) and unfair hiring practices which discriminate against many who want to enter science.

 ### <a name="gomamn"></a>Gulf of Mexico Avian Monitoring Network
-> (Funding by the National Fish and Wildlife Foundation)

-My current work, with the [Gulf of Mexico Avian Monitoring Network](gomamn.org) seeks to set priorities for bird monitoring in the Gulf of Mexico by using a Structured Decision Making framework.
+My postdoc work, with the [Gulf of Mexico Avian Monitoring Network](gomamn.org) seeks to set priorities for bird monitoring in the Gulf of Mexico by using a Structured Decision Making framework.

 We are doing this in two ways, first through the construction of a decision support tool that a funding decision maker can use to compare proposals by quanitatively scoring them based on the values of the bird conservation community, and then optimize given their own constraints (USGS Open File Report and paper In Prep)